cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ### Desired Properties

 Light clients must provide a secure algorithm to verify other chains' canonical headers, using the existing `ConsensusState`.
-The higher level abstractions will then be able to verify subcomponents of the state with the `CommitmentRoot` stored in the `ConsensusState`, which is guaranteed to be committed by the other chain's consensus algorithm.
+The higher level abstractions will then be able to verify subcomponents of the state with the `CommitmentRoot` stored in the `ConsensusState`, which is guaranteed to have been committed by the other chain's consensus algorithm.

 `ValidityPredicate`s are expected to reflect the behaviour of the full node which is running the
 corresponding consensus algorithm.
 Given a `ConsensusState` and `[Message]`, if a full node